aymoun95/portfolio-next-blog/data/blog/debounce.md

 ![Result of the before code.](/images/blogs/debounce/console-no-debounce.png 'Result of the before code.')

 So how to solve this?
 Short answer => **Debouncing** 😎.
-Like we said at the begining of the article, we will try to not call the api that often, it means not on every key stroke but we will use a delay.
+Like we said at the beginning of the article, we will try to not call the api that often, it means not on every key stroke but we will use a delay.
 Before going to the debounce function implementation let's check how the components became:

 ![Class component with no debounce.](/images/blogs/debounce/class-with-debounce.png 'Class component with no debounce.')